-COINSURANCE -- After a Plan Participant has satisfied the annual Deductible, the Plan Participant pays a Coinsurance percentage of the Covered Medical Expenses he or she incurs (except for expenses exempted below) until the Out-of-Pocket Maximum is reached.
-A Plan Participant's Coinsurance Maximum has been reached when either: a) the Plan Participant accrues the maximum amount of individual Covered Medical Expenses that are subject to Coinsurance in the Benefit Year or b) the Plan Participant's covered family accrues the maximum amount of family Covered Medical Expenses that are subject to Coinsurance in the Benefit Year.
-The Plan then pays any remaining Covered Medical Expenses the Plan Participant incurs in the Benefit Year.
-Services from a non-network provider have a separate Coinsurance percentage and Out-of-Pocket Maximum.
-A non-network provider can also balance bill the difference between the allowance and the charge.
+Coinsurance percentage of the Covered Medical Expenses he or she incurs (except for expenses exempted below) until the Out-of-Pocket Maximum is reached.
+A Plan Participant's Coinsurance Maximum has been reached when either: a) the Plan Participant accrues the maximum amount of individual Covered Medical Expenses that are subject to Coinsurance in the Benefit Plan Year or b) the Plan Participant's covered family accrues the maximum amount of family Covered Medical Expenses that are subject to Coinsurance in the Benefit Plan Year.
+The Plan then pays any remaining Covered Medical Expenses the Plan Participant incurs in the Benefit Plan Year.
+Services from an Out-of-Network provider have a separate Coinsurance percentage and Out-of-Pocket Maximum.
+An Out-of-Network provider can also balance bill the difference between the Allowed Amount and the billed charge.

 EXEMPTIONS FROM COINSURANCE - Some covered Medical Expenses are exempt from Coinsurance.
-Review the current Choices Enrollment Workbook for specific exemptions.
+Review the current MUS Choices Enrollment Workbook for specific exemptions.

-PHYSICIAN/PROFESSIONAL PROVIDER COPAYMENT - A fixed dollar Copayment, specified in the current Enrollment Workbook Schedule of Benefits, applies to charges for the office visit only.
+PRIMARY CARE PHYSICIAN/SPECIALIST PROVIDER COPAYMENT - A fixed dollar Copayment, specified in the current Enrollment Workbook Schedule of Benefits, applies to charges for the office visit only.
 All other covered Medical Expenses for services rendered during the office visit are subject to annual Deductible and Coinsurance.
-The Copayment is not credited toward the annual Deductible but it does apply towards the Out-of-Pocket Maximum.
+The Copayment is not credited toward the annual Deductible, but it does apply towards the Out-of-Pocket Maximum.

-EMERGENCY ROOM COPAYMENT - A fixed dollar Copayment, specified in the current Enrollment Workbook Schedule of Benefits, applies to charges for the emergency room itself.
+EMERGENCY ROOM COPAYMENT - A fixed dollar Copayment, specified in the current Enrollment Workbook Schedule of Benefits, applies to charges for the emergency room visit only.
 The Copayment is waived if the emergency room visit is immediately followed by Hospital Inpatient Admission.
-All other covered Medical Expenses for services at the Emergency Room are subject to annual Deductible and Coinsurance.
-The Copayment is not credited toward the annual Deductible but it does apply towards the Out-of-Pocket Maximum.
+All other covered Medical Expenses for services at the emergency room are subject to annual Deductible and Coinsurance.
+The Copayment is not credited toward the annual Deductible, but it does apply towards the Out-of-Pocket Maximum.